-The Software Sustainability Institute offers training services to help researchers to develop both their software development skills and general knowledge.
-We provide support for a range of activities from coordinating and helping to run training to consulting on curriculum for computational skills for researchers.
+There is a growing requirement for researchers to write and maintain software, but they receive little training in software development.
+The Software Sustainability Institute offers training to help researchers develop their software development skills.
+We support a range of activities from running workshops to advising on training curricula for computational skills.

 Our training events can be co-located with conferences and workshops as well as being organised for specific initiatives, collaborations or projects.

-Software and Data Carpentry workshops
+Software Carpentry and Data Carpentry workshops

-Software and Data Carpentry initiatives teach researchers software development and data handling skills to help them be more productive and make their research robust and reproducible.
+Software Carpentry and Data Carpentry initiatives teach researchers software development and data handling skills to help them be more productive and make their research robust and reproducible.
 Each workshop is a highly-interactive two-day training event which gives researchers an opportunity to gain in essential skills for their research.

 We provide advice on the organisation and running of workshops and can help recruit instructors and helpers from Software and Data Carpentry's pool of volunteers.

-Software training for Centres for Doctoral Training
+Workshops for Centres for Doctoral Training

 Talks and guided discussions